giantswarm/prometheus-rules/README.md

 #### Limitation

-The current implementation only renders alerting rules for different providers via the helm value `managementCluster.provider.kind`.
+* The current implementation only renders alerting rules for different providers via the helm value `managementCluster.provider.kind`.
 Any other decision in the current helm chart is ignored for now (e.g. `helm/prometheus-rules/templates/alerting-rules/alertmanager-dashboard.rules.yml`)
+* Only alerting-rules are being tested, other folders (recording rules) are ignored.

 #### A word on the testing logic